MPA in Health Policy & Management-MD

 It’s one thing to be able to recognize the physical factors contributing to disease in a human body.
 It’s another thing to recognize the social factors.
 But being able to recognize both—and know what they mean and how to work with or around them?
 That’s a whole different level of medicine.
-And that’s exactly where our MPA-MD degree, offered in partnership with the NYU School of Medicine, wants to take you.
+And that’s exactly where our MPA-MD program, offered in partnership with the NYU School of Medicine, wants to take you.

 Integrating public service and medicine, this degree provides students with the cutting-edge concepts and skills needed to shape the future of health policy and management.
 You’ll graduate with a set of tools and experiences to help you understand both the delivery of healthcare services and the broader social, cultural, and economic factors that influence health outcomes.
-You’ll be uniquely positioned to work in every facet of the healthcare system—from hospital management and managed care organizations to nonprofits, consulting firms, and government health agencies around the world.
+You’ll be uniquely positioned to work in every facet of the healthcare system—from health policy analysis to hospital management and managed care organizations to nonprofits, consulting firms, and government health agencies around the world.

 An important aspect of the dual-degree academic experience is the extensive, tailored, and coordinated advisement support from both schools.
 Students will work with advisors from both schools to carefully choose coursework that takes into consideration their unique academic and professional goals.
 The many sources of advisement that each school offers includes faculty advisors, offices of career services, program administrators, and peer advisors.